 Step 3 – Appeal If your grievance has not been resolved through the formal process, you may appeal to the Student Appeals Committee.
 Your appeal must be in writing and must demonstrate grounds for appeal.
 Appeals should be lodged to the Secretary, Student Appeals Committee who can be contacted by email, SecretarySAC@canberra.edu.au.
 A decision by the Student Appeals Committee is the final decision within the University.

 Please use one of the following forms to lodge an appeal with the Student Appeals Committee:

-- Student Appeals Committee - Academic or Administrative Appeal Form (RTF Format)
+- Student Appeals Committee - Academic or Administrative Appeal Form (RTF, 93.44 KB)

 Information, advice and support

-Students requiring further information or assistance in relation to the University's student grievance process should approach their Appointed Officer and local student support service for advice.
+Students requiring further information or assistance in relation to the University's student grievance process should approach their Appointed Officer outlined above and their local student support service for advice.

-The University of Canberra Students' Association provides free advice, support and advocacy to all UC students who have a grievance.
+The University of Canberra Student Representative Council provides free advice, support and advocacy to all UC students who have a grievance.